cran/ipumsr/README.md

 - To interact with the IPUMS extract and metadata system via the IPUMS API, see `vignette("ipums-api")`.

-- For additional details about microdata and NHGIS extract requests, see `vignette("ipums-api-micro")` and `vignette("ipums-api-nhgis")`.
+- For additional details about microdata and aggregate data extract requests, see `vignette("ipums-api-micro")` and `vignette("ipums-api-agg")`.

 - To work with labelled values in IPUMS data, see `vignette("value-labels")`.